pappanna/causal_inference_workshop/README.md

 - Week 5: Event study, DiD, DiDiD, and the (potential) problem with TWFEs
 - Week 6: New TWFE literature, DiD/TWFE coding exercises
 - Week 7: Synthetic Control and Synthetic DiD
 - Week 8: Pre-estimation, estimation, and post-estimation steps
+- Week 9: Inference

 ## Coding examples and exercises (in R and Stata)
 - Week 1: What happens when errors are spatially correlated?
 Simulated exercise